tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCV/README.md

 ## IBM Engineering Workflow Management (EWM)

-The IBM Engineering Workflow Management (EWM) plug-in, previously known as the IBM Rational Team Concert, provides integration with the IBM Workflow Management (EWM) server.
-This plug-in imports work items from an IBM EWM server to an Urban Code Velocity value stream map.
+The IBM Engineering Workflow Management (EWM) plug-in, previously known as the IBM Rational Team Concert, providesintegration with the IBM Workflow Management (EWM) server.
+This plug-in imports work items from an IBM EWM server to anUrban Code Velocity value stream map.

 ---